cersonsky-lab/cbe710-notes/_sources/problems/simulation_project.md

 <details><summary>5 points available, click for grading breakdown</summary>

--   Correct RDFs (zero at large r, not showing past L/2): 3 pts
+-   Correct RDFs (zero at large r, not showing to an absurd limit): 3 pts

 -   Compare results for three different densities: 2 pts
 </details>